Welcome to the Ramsey County League of Local Governments!

 • Membership Benefits include:

-• Free attendance to monthly member programs and events (with the exception of the annual program and meeting which may have a charge to help offset expenses)
+• Free attendance to monthly member programs and events (with the exception of the Annual Dinner & Program which has a charge to help offset expenses)

 • Receipt of monthly newsletters, announcements, and other information